Louis B. Mayer: Declining years at MGM

 As pressure built to find a new Thalberg-style manager to handle production, Dore Schary was brought in from RKO, and began work on July 14, 1948, as vice president in charge of production, working under Mayer's direction.

 Some long-time studio executives saw this change as a sign of the eventual downfall of MGM.
 When she heard the news, Lillian Burns Sidney, George Sidney's wife, marched into Mayer's office and announced, "Now you've done it.
 You've ruined everything."
 She told Mayer that she was afraid Schary would eliminate all future musicals, comedies and adventure movies, and replace them with the "message" movies that he preferred.
 She expressed her fear: "They won't have need for anybody around here.
 Even you!
 You'll see."

 By mutual consent with Loew's, Mayer resigned from MGM in August 1951.
 On his final day, as he walked down a red carpet laid out in front of the Thalberg Building, executives, actors and staff lined the path and applauded him for his contributions.
 "He was so respected," said June Caldwell, Eddie Mannix's secretary.
 Many assumed that his leaving meant the end of an era.
 Actor Turhan Bey said, "In every meaningful way, it was the end of Hollywood."

+Post MGM

 Mayer, for a period after he left MGM, tried to finance and assemble a new group of film stars and directors to produce his own films as an independent.
 He told the press that his films would carry on in the tradition of MGM's previous style of film subjects.

 In 1952, he became chairman of the board and the single largest shareholder in Cinerama, and had hoped to produce a property he owned, Paint Your Wagon, in the widescreen process, but without success.
 He left Cinerama in 1954 when the company was sold.

+Mayer was part of an unsuccessful attempt to take over MGM before his death.